JJF1962/-School_District_Analysis.-/README.md

  * Scores by School Spending
-if we reviewed the data in the figure below, we can conclude that is not related the amount spended compared with the score grades, the data of the schools that spent less on their students present highest overall passing percentage (90%) than the other ones. therefore, we can conclude that is not correlation between the amount expend and the students performance.
+As per the information in the figure below, we can conclude that is not related the amount spended compared with the score grades, the data of the schools that spent less on their students present highest overall passing percentage (90%) than the other ones. therefore, we can conclude that is not correlation between the amount expend and the students performance.

 ![this is an images](https://github.com/JJF1962/School_District_Analysis.-/blob/main/Resources/Capture%20Score%20by%20school%20spending%201a.PNG)